Galib-23/Prisma-Postgres/README.md

-# Creating a Node.js server with Express and Typescript
+# Calibrating Prisma with Postgres on node.js
 <br>

 **1.** First run this command to initiate the **package.json** file